 If your and/or your child’s nervous system is needing some gentle guidance to shift toward safety consider the Safe and Sound Protocol as a way to open yourself up to being more regulated and receptive in the midst of whatever is next (a new therapy, relationships, a new school, another long winter).

-2. COMMUNITY - all of these items feel especially hard during this long season of a pandemic and social reckoning.
+COMMUNITY - all of these items feel especially hard during this long season of a pandemic and social reckoning.
 On the one hand, you may be spending much less time in-person with coworkers, classmates, friends and extended family.
 On the other hand, you have unprecedented access to PEOPLE LIKE YOU.

-3. HEALING - One thing I have learned about healing from early trauma and adversity is that it is not a singular experience.
+HEALING - One thing I have learned about healing from early trauma and adversity is that it is not a singular experience.
 Healing the body and brain we have requires an ongoing tending.
 And when possible it includes attention to all three elements simultaneously: safety, community and healing practices.
 For my own healing, and growth, I have benefited immensely from seeking out people who are compassionate, highly skilled and knowledgeable in the areas I am looking to grow into.
 I can close my eyes and see the healers and teachers who have held space for me, offered experiences of attunement, co-regulation and delight and have lovingly challenged me.
 Helping me move into a larger vessel or pot.

 This is what I dream for you too.
 To have support and space to grow into your infinite potential as a person, parent or family.
 If I can be of support to you during this time in your journey, please reach out to me.

-Jeri Lea Kroll is a psychotherapist and parent coach specializing in early childhood, trauma, attachment across the lifespan and adoption using a lens informed by the attachment theory and the relational neurosciences.
+Jeri Lea Kroll is a psychotherapist and parent coach specializing in early childhood, parenting, trauma, attachment across the lifespan and adoption using a lens informed by the attachment theory and the relational neurosciences.
 She is also an adopted person and adoptive parent.
-She provides therapy and coaching to individuals, parents and families virtually from her office in Michigan.
+She provides therapy and coaching to individuals, parents and families virtually from her offices in Michigan.
 Jeri Lea offers a free 30 minute discovery session to those considering coaching or therapy.
 You can request a discovery session HERE.